 In several Asian countries selling salt to ghosts in a cemetery is a practice that is told in the form of a scary ghost story.
 This practice done mostly by “desperate people” to get money is considered by many today around the world to be just an Urban Legend.
 But…

 In Singapore, it was a traditional story that was passed down from one generation to the next for many years.
 The belief was that ghosts need salt in order to prevent the decomposition process so they will pay the living handsomely for the salt they supply.

-If one was desperate enough to do this there were strict rules they must follow.
-It was believed if these rules were not adhered to the seller would lose their life.
+If one was desperate enough to do this, there were strict rules they must follow.
+It was believed if these rules were not followed the seller would lose their life.

 The traditional practice involved going to a cemetery at dusk.
 The salt seller then would have to stay until dawn--under no circumstances could they leave the cemetery until daybreak--if they did it meant certain death.

 Today the legend that circulates states the seller should go to the cemetery at midnight and stay until dawn.